|

 You can get the yarn HERE!

-Tablet Envelope Pattern Instructions
+The Tablet Envelope Free Crochet Pattern Starts Here

 Thank you for staying on this post and reading my patterns right here on the blog, without copy/pasting.
 When you stay here to follow the free version of my pattern, I am compensated for my time and energy.
 This is a great, free way to support a designer.
 If you would like to save this for later, bookmark the page to save it in your mobile browser.

-YARN: Paintbox “Simply DK” 100% acrylic (3.5oz/302yd; 100g/276m): 1 skein Color #103 – Misty Grey
+Paintbox “Simply DK” 100% acrylic (3.5oz/302yd; 100g/276m): 1 skein Color #103 – Misty Grey

 Any DK weight yarn will work – you’ll need approx. 3oz.
-Here are a couple of great alternatives:

-HOOK: US size G-6 (4mm) or size needed to achieve gauge
+US size G-6 (4mm) or size needed to achieve gauge

-• Optional: ¾” button for envelope flap (a toggle or post button works best).
+• ¾” button for envelope flap (a toggle or post button works best).
 I got my button from “SmartParts” on Etsy.

 • Tapestry needle for weaving in ends

-FINISHED SIZE: Approx. 11” x 8” (body of envelope).
+Approx. 11” x 8” (body of envelope).
 Sample made for 11” iPad Pro with smart cover.

 Size can be easily adjusted for other tablets and covers (instructions are included in the PDF)

-GAUGE: In pattern st: Approx. 8 (dc, sc) x 15 rows = 4”
+In pattern st: Approx. 8 (dc, sc) x 15 rows = 4”

 • Chain – ch